cfrg/draft-irtf-cfrg-hash-to-curve/draft-irtf-cfrg-hash-to-curve.md

     {{appx-sqrt-issq}} gives an optimized straight-line method for GF(p^2).

--   sqrt(x): The sqrt operation is a multi-valued function, i.e., there exist two roots of x in the field F whenever x is square.
+-   sqrt(x): The sqrt operation is a multi-valued function, i.e., there exist two roots of x in the field F whenever x is square (except when x = 0).
     To maintain compatibility across implementations while allowing implementors leeway for optimizations, this document does not require sqrt() to return a particular value.
 Instead, as explained in {{point-sign}}, any function that